 And it's not just white or gray monochromatic color schemes that we're loving on: it's the all-over reds, blues and unexpected pinks that brighten up a room and transform the space into something entirely new.

-Without even trying, a green color palette can instantly transform an inside space into an air-conditioned version of the outdoors.
-Here, we love how the decor plays into the leafy green nature of the color by accenting the room with gold palm leaves, an excess of plants and playful jungle creatures.
+Without even trying, a neutral color palette can instantly transform an inside space, with the right styling.
+Here, we love how the decor plays into the leafy green nature of the color by accenting the room with gold accents, sleek lines, and cleverly hidden animals.

 The secret to a room that looks truly clean is the right shade of white: not too blue-toned, but definitely not cream.
 The payoff of finding this clean white color is a space that looks completely effortless and put together.
 After that, you just have to remember to keep it clean.